Greg-Boggs/gregboggs.com/content/blog/better-drupal-site-building.md

   - Blog
 menu: featured
 ---
 Drupal Global Training Days [is coming up](https://assoc.drupal.org/global-training-day-portland-oregon-february-2016) on February 6th, and this will be the third time I've given an introduction to Drupal 8 for site builders.
 I spend the day simplifying Drupal for new developers.
-But, once you're beyond the basics of the interface, there are many different ways to accomplish a task in Drupal and Drupal 8 only adds to the choices.
-So, if you're a Drupal developer looking to craft easier to maintain, faster to build Drupal 8 sites, this short series is for you.
+But once you're beyond the basics of the interface, there are many different ways to accomplish a task in Drupal and Drupal 8 only adds to the choices.
+So, if you're a Drupal developer looking to craft easier to maintain Drupal 8 sites, this series is for you.

-Over the years I've developed many strong opinions about the best way to Drupal.
-Some of my decisions aren't actually better than alternatives, but they are patterns I've memorized to make me more efficient so I can avoid getting stuck building sites.
+Over the years I've developed many strong opinions about the best way to "drupal".
+Some of my decisions aren't actually better than alternatives, but they are patterns I've memorized to make my work more efficient so I can avoid getting stuck building sites.
 This series will cover the following topics:

 * Better Drupal site building
 * Theming best practices